GE firm buys 5-percent stake in Abu Dhabi’s state driller

 DUBAI, United Arab Emirates — A subsidiary of General Electric Co. has agreed to purchase a 5-percent stake in the drilling arm of Abu Dhabi’s state oil company for $550 million.

-The deal announced on Monday with Baker Hughes values the drilling subsidiary of Abu Dhabi National Oil Co. at around $11 billion.
+The deal announced on Monday with Baker Hughes, also known as BHGE, values the drilling subsidiary of Abu Dhabi National Oil Co. at around $11 billion.
 ADNOC says that valuation includes some $1 billion in debt.

 It also marks the first time Abu Dhabi has sold a stake in its businesses to a foreign interest.